 Practice reading books with large print.
 Larger print books may make it easier to process letters, which can have a positive impact on reading comprehension.

 Give students a break.
 Include some activities that don’t require students to use their eyes.
 Processing visual input all day can be exhausting so plan lessons that require children to use other senses, such as their ears or sense of touch.
-Keep in mind that motor skills and hand-eye-coordination can be impacted in physical tasks.
+Keep in mind that motor skills and hand-eye-coordination can be implicated in physical tasks.

 Set them up with a note-taking buddy.
 Paying attention to a lesson and writing at the same time can be difficult.
 Pair students up with a note-taking buddy so they can concentrate on learning instead of struggling to record information.
 Learn more about helping students take better notes.

 The Touch-type Read and Spell approach to touch-typing is different from a traditional keyboarding program as it uses a multi-sensory method combined with a phonics-based curriculum.

 This means it is dyslexia friendly and will help familiarize students with high frequency English vocabulary to encourage sight-reading.
 It helps with decoding as well and for students with visual impairments and processing disorders, typing can be a life-saving skill for producing written work.